Horizon Asset LLP (the “Company”):

 The Corporate member, Horizon Asset (UK) Limited is a wholly owned subsidiary of Horizon Asset Holdings Limited.

 The Company is governed by its Management Committee and by its Corporate member which work with senior members of staff in setting, implementing and reviewing the corporate governance and risk management framework.
-Collectively they have determined that challenging return environments, changing business environments and, to a lesser extent than before, shifting regulatory landscapes are the main areas of risk to which the Firm may be exposed.
+Collectively they have determined that challenging return environment for equity long short remains the primary risk though volatility and macro effects from the ongoing pandemic are also an area of key focus they are the main areas of risk to which the Firm may be exposed.
 These risks are reviewed regularly as part of the Company’s own ICAAP process.

 3 Regulatory Capital Resources